What is a Demand Letter and Can I Do it Myself?

 With the help of an attorney, you can also estimate the non-economic damages you’re owed for your injuries.
 These damages include pain and suffering, loss of quality of life, and emotional or mental distress.

-A lawyer considers various factors to determine what these damages are worth, such as your inability to enjoy activities you previously engaged in or difficulty caring for your children.
+A lawyer can help you calculate various factors and determine what these damages are worth, such as your inability to enjoy activities you previously engaged in or new difficulty caring for your children.

 3. Proof of liability